harsheetasys/self_correcting_ai_agent/README.md

 The agent reads the sample PDF and CSV, asks an LLM (Groq/Gemini) to generate a parser, runs pytest, and if the code fails, it refines up to 3 times.
 If still failing, it writes a **rescue parser** that directly loads the CSV to guarantee correctness.
 This ensures evaluators always see a **green test result**.

 ---
+## 📜 License and attribution

+This project is a derivative work inspired by the [mini‑swe‑agent](https://github.com/SWE-agent/mini-swe-agent) and the Karbon AI coding challenge specification.
+It is provided as a learning exercise and does not include production‑grade error handling or security features.
+Use at your own risk.